Friedsoap/MetabX/DOC/source/installation_requirements.rst

 Additionally, it can draw the data in a circular graph of the results parsing the IOT data in a specific format and for which Circos [MIK09]_ is required, a program originally thought to represent the human genome.
 For a rationale why to use circular graphs to view IOTs, see [AAM13]_.

-The program is compatible in either Linux and windows machines.
+The program is compatible in either Linux and windows machines (I believe Mac (i.e. BSD) also works but did not have the chance to test it).

+.. _python_req:

 Python requirements
 -------------------